How does one wisely choose an insurance company?

 4. Service Quality

 This is important when choosing an insurance company.
-Find out their employee’s attitude towards potential customers like yourself.
+Find out their employee’s attitudes towards potential customers like yourself.
 Are they available to respond to inquiries whether by phone or in person?
 Do they patiently listen to your needs or are they eager to make a sale?
 These are some questions you need to answer before you make a choice.

 The trend today is buying insurance online.
 Although it is convenient and easy, you still have to be careful about buying insurance products through the net.
 It is advisable to buy insurance from a company that has a physical presence in your locality.